-Ever since Meghan Markle and Prince Harry got engaged, all anyone can talk about is her hair, her style, and her “sparkle.”
+Ever since Meghan Markle and Prince Harry first became “a thing”, all anyone can talk about is her hair, her style, and her “sparkle.”
 But what we really should be talking about is what a humanitarian she is.

 By now, you’ve probably heard about Meghan Markle the feminist, but let us introduce you to Meghan Markle the activist.

 Meghan was 11 years old when she first lept into action.
 She wrote a letter to then-First Lady Hillary Clinton, attorney Gloria Allred and a local news source asking them to pull a sexist advertisement for soap implying that women belong in the kitchen.

 They all wrote back, and the commercial was altered to delete sexist language.
 That was an early example of her soon-to-be cultivated ‘do-gooder’ resume.

 The 11-year-old activist grew up to become the United Nations Women’s Advocate for Political Participation and Leadership, where she opened a speech at UN Women declaring her pride for her gender.
 She said,

 “I am proud to be a woman.
 I am proud to be a feminist.
 To me, equality means that President Paul Kagame of Rwanda, whose country I recently visited as part of my mission with UN Women, it means that he is equal to the little girl in the Djembe refugee camp who is dreaming about being president one day.”

 In Rwanda, Meghan met with local families to hear their stories of living with unclean water.
 With World Visions Clean Water Campaign, She helped construct 12 clean water points for a Rwandan community to keep girls in school, so that they didn’t need to stay home to travel miles for clean water.